 It’s a good time to visit the Cotswolds if you don’t have kids and aren’t tied to the school holidays as the weather is lovely and there’s a lot on, but it isn’t as busy and expensive as July/August.

-One of the Cotswolds’ most photogenic attractions, the Cotswold Lavender fields near Snowshill opens to visitors in June to explore the fields and buy lavender plants and products.
-It’s also a good time for a hot air balloon ride, or watch them take over the skies for Cheltenham Balloon Fiesta.
+One of the area’s most photogenic attractions, Cotswold Lavender fields near Snowshill, opens to visitors in June to explore the fields and buy lavender plants and products.
+It’s also a good time for a hot air balloon ride, with Virgin Balloon Flights flying from Bath, Cheltenham and Oxford

 June is also when the Cotswold Olimpick Games are held.
 The games date back to 1612 when Robert Dover had the idea for an Olympics-style sporting competition.
 Today they take place on Dover’s Hill near Chipping Camden, with quirky events like a tug of war and shin-kicking.